LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/23/maw-chap-3.rst

 - 3.4, 3.5

-Reason: implement set operations using "List" interface.
-Especialy the union one
-        provides insights on how we can implement addition of polynomials (3.6) and integer addition (3.9)
+  implement set operations using "List" interface.
+Especialy the union one provides insights on how we can implement addition of polynomials (3.6) and integer addition (3.9)

 - 3.6, 3.7, 3.8, 3.9

-Reason: a set of problems relating to Polynomial ADT
+  a set of problems relating to Polynomial ADT

 - 3.10, 3.24

-Reason: problems to practice recurrence relation.
-Josephus problem is particular
-        interesting because it's a good combination of mathematics, algorithm (dynamic programming) and data structures.
+  problems to practice recurrence relation.
+Josephus problem is particular interesting because it's a good combination of mathematics, algorithm (dynamic programming) and data structures.

 - 3.12, 3.21, 3.23

-Reason: commonly-seen interview questions
+  commonly-seen interview questions

 - 3.13

-Reason: require us to actually implement a radix sort in a real problem.
+  require us to actually implement a radix sort in a real problem.

 - 3.18

-Reason: balancing symbols using Stack.
-A really cool problem that the end-product
-        is a tool that you can use in your daily work.
+  balancing symbols using Stack.
+A really cool problem that the end-product is a tool that you can use in your daily work.

 - 3.19, 3.20

-Reason: Postfix, Infix related problems.
-Learn about "shunting yard" algorithm
-        and how left associate operators (i.e +, -) is different from right associate operators (i.e ^) in terms of implementation.
+  Postfix, Infix related problems.
+Learn about "shunting yard" algorithm and how left associate operators (i.e +, -) is different from right associate operators (i.e ^) in terms of implementation.

 - 3.25, 3.26

-Reason: Implement Queue and its variation, Deque, using different data structures.
+  Implement Queue and its variation, Deque, using different data structures.
   In particular, circular array implementation.

 **********
 Left Out